CityOfLosAngeles/best-practices/spatial-analysis-advanced.md

 Databases often store geospatial information as well-known text (WKT) or its binary equivalent, well-known binary (WKB).
 These are well-specified interchange formats for the importing and exporting of geospatial data.
 Often, querying a database (PostGIS, SpatiaLite, etc) or writing data to the database requires converting the `geometry` column to/from WKT/WKB.

 The spatial referencing system identifier (SRID) is the **geographic coordinate system** of the latitude and longitude coordinates.
 As you are writing the coordinates into WKT/WKB, don't forget to set the SRID.
-WGS84 is a common geographic coordinate system to use, which provides latitude and longitude in decimal degrees.
+WGS84 is a commonly used geographic coordinate system; it provides latitude and longitude in decimal degrees.
 The SRID for WGS84 is 4326.
-[Refresher on geographic coordinated system vs projected coordinated system.](./spatial-analysis-basics.md)
+[Refresher on geographic coordinated system vs projected coordinated system.](./spatial-analysis-basics.md#setting-and-projecting-coordinate-reference-system)

 *Shapely* is the Python package used to create the `geometry` column when you're working with the gdf in-memory. *Geoalchemy* is the Python package used to write the `geometry` column into geospatial databases.
 Unless you're writing the geospatial data into a database, you're most likely sticking with *shapely* rather than *geoalchemy*.